Alina-Ivashchenko/Alina-Ivashchenko/README.md

 A project that uses AI to generate recipe suggestions based on available ingredients, tracks ingredient expiration dates, and provides reminders.

-### EPL Predictor
+### Green Store

-A machine learning-based project to predict the outcomes of English Premier League (EPL) matches using Python and Pandas.
+A sustanability project for managing donations inventory on campus.

 ## 📥 How to Reach Me